-During the 1980s I became Head teacher at Greenacres SLD School in Winchester where I introduced EDDY, real learning and the teaching of reading and a school day with a curriculum, teaching strategies and even their first BBC computer.
+During the 1980s I became Headteacher at Greenacres SLD School in Winchester where I introduced EDDY, real learning and the teaching of reading and a school day with a curriculum, teaching strategies and even their first BBC computer.
 Then I became Director of Education at Ravenswood Village in Berkshire where there were 200 children and adults living in a special village.
-In this job I introduced assessment and programmed reviews so that children and adults had targets and opportunities to learn new skills.
+In this job, I introduced assessments and programmed reviews so that children and adults had targets and opportunities to learn new skills.

-Now we have more than 700 instructors teaching positive programming and behaviour supports throughout the UK and even in Zambia where we have 6 keen instructors already.
+Now we have more than 700 instructors teaching positive programming and behaviour support throughout the UK and even in Zambia where we have 6 keen instructors already.

 So my teaching journey began when I as a small girl decided to become a teacher and to ensure that children with disabilities were given real opportunities – and look where we are now!
 Do you have a vision?
 Where do you want to be and what do you want to achieve?